gsf/whiskers.js/README.md

 Philosophy
 ----------

-The limits of Selleck's templates (no filters or complex tags) encourage a careful and thorough preparation of the context.
+The limits of Whiskers templates (no filters or complex tags) encourage a careful and thorough preparation of the context.
 The retrieval, manipulation, and conversion of data for display is therefore kept separate from the presentation.

-Selleck is influenced by these fine projects:
+Whiskers is influenced by these fine projects:

 * <http://github.com/janl/mustache.js>
 * <http://github.com/akdubya/dustjs>